emqx/emqx-rule-engine/README.md

 ## SQL for Rule query statement

 ```
-select id, time, temperature as t FROM "topic/a" WHERE t > 50;
+select id, time, temperature as t from "topic/a" where t > 50;
 ```

 ## License